OfficeDev/TrainingContent/O3654/O3654-1 Deep dive into native Universal Windows App Development with Office 365 APIs/Lab.md

 		        public static string AccessToken = null;

 		        // Properties used for communicating with your Windows Azure AD tenant.
-		        // The AuthorizationUri is added as a resource in App.xaml when you regiter the app with
+		        // The AuthorizationUri is added as a resource in App.xaml when you register the app with
 		        // Office 365.
 As a convenience, we load that value into a variable called _commonAuthority, adding _common to this Url to signify
 		        // multi-tenancy.
 This way it will always be in sync with whatever value is added to App.xaml.